 Ms. Abramowitz is admitted to practice in the States of New York and Florida, before the United States District Courts for the Eastern and Southern Districts of New York, the United States District Courts for the Middle and Southern Districts of Florida, the United States Court of Appeals for the Second Circuit and the United States Supreme Court.
 She is an arbitrator on the Long Island General Commercial Panel for the American Arbitration Association.

 Ms. Abramowitz is a graduate of the State University of New York, College at Geneseo (B.A.
 Magna Cum Laude, 1979), and the Hofstra University School of Law (J.D. with distinction, 1989), where she was a member of the Hofstra Law Review and the recipient of the Citation of Excellence for Procedural Courses and the Citation of Excellence for Debtor/Creditor.

-Ms. Abramowitz is the past President of the Suffolk County Women's Bar Association and is currently a member of the Advisory Committee of the Suffolk Academy of Law and a member of the Suffolk County Bar Association.
-She was formerly Corresponding Secretary (2007-2008) and Vice President (2008-2009) of the Women's Bar Association of the State of New York, a Member of the Board of Managers of the Suffolk County Bar Pro Bono Foundation (1996-2002), a Co-Chair of the ADR Committee for the Suffolk County Bar Association (2011-2012), and the Chairperson of the Bankruptcy/Insolvency Law Committee for the Suffolk County Bar Association (1998-1999).
+Ms. Abramowitz is the past President of the Suffolk County Women’s Bar Association and is currently a director of the Suffolk County Bar Association and a member of the Professional Ethics & Civility Committee of the Suffolk County Bar Association.
+She was formerly Corresponding Secretary (2007-2008) and Vice President (2008-2009) of the Women’s Bar Association of the State of New York, a Member of the Board of Managers of the Suffolk County Bar Pro Bono Foundation (1996-2002), an officer of the Suffolk Academy of Law, a Co-Chair of the ADR Committee for the Suffolk County Bar Association (2011-2012), and the Chairperson of the Bankruptcy/Insolvency Law Committee for the Suffolk County Bar Association (1998-1999).